fcossio/contexto-benchmark/README.md

 words in the first 5 games for multiple candidates is shown in the following plot.
 Maybe you can find a better embeddings?
 Feel free to compare them in the [embedding_experiments.ipynb](embedding_experiments.ipynb) notebook.

+For completeness multiple metrics where checked for each embeddings just in case the creators of the game didn't use the defaults for their selected model.

 ![Kendalltau benchmark](img/kendall_tau_correlation.png)

 The default `ContextoBase.qdrant` vector space has three metadata fields that are useful: